yahirpaz1102/PHP-e-commerce-vinyl-store/README.md

   - Description
   - Price
   - Cover image
-  - Audio snippet (preview)
+  - Audio snippet
 - Admin panel for managing products

 ### 🛒 Shopping Cart (Customer)
-- Browse all available vinyls (Product Listing Page)
+- Browse all available vinyls
-- View detailed product information (Product Detail Page)
+- View detailed product information
 - Add vinyls to the cart
 - Update quantity or remove items from the cart
 - One cart per user session